Kakkakuyil: Plot

 After many successful and comical escapades during their drama, Govindan Kutty tries to steal the Lord Krishna statue so that he can fetch a huge amount of money by selling it, for which he places a teapoy in the staircase to injure the blind elderly lady which keeps all others out of the house for sometime.
 Sivaraman engages in a fight with Govindan Kutty when he tries to leave with the statue he had stolen.
-The old man accuses his relatives for the accident and asks all his relatives to leave immediately after learning that they were greedy for his wealth.
-While he was reprimanding the relatives, the duo learn that the elderly couple had become blind in a car accident decades ago, in which their son and daughter-in-law (Kunjunni's parents) had died.
+Thampuran accuses his relatives for the accident and asks all his relatives to leave immediately after learning that they were greedy for his wealth.
+While Thampuran was reprimanding the relatives, Sivaraman and Govindan Kutty learn that the elderly couple had become blind in a car accident decades ago, in which their son and daughter-in-law (Kunjunni's parents) had died.
 Sivaraman and Govindan Kutty become desperate as the date for the visa payment nears.
 Radhika gives them the money for the visa and asks them to leave the house.
 Sivaraman and Govindan Kutty accept the money and leave the house.

 Upon leaving, they discover that the visa agency was a fake.
 Having lost all their resources, Govindan Kutty plans to start a new business with the money they have.
-Sivaraman disagrees to take the money and asks Govindan Kutty not to take the money which they have got for cheating on the innocent old couple.
-Govindankutty leaves Sivaraman in anger taking the money with him.
-Meanwhile, a sorrowful Pothuval informs Thampuran about Kunjunni's death.
-Later, Radhika also reveals to the old man that she is Kunjunni's actual lover and her real name is 'Revathy'.
-She also tells him that Kunjunni tragically died in America in a construction-site accident and she had come to inform this.
-But, after seeing the drama that was taking place which kept the old couple happy, cheerful, and hopeful, she also joined the duo.
-Sivaraman hears the truth and returns to the old man and confesses all his mistakes.
-The old man asks him to continue the drama in front of his wife Sethu, who loves her grandson above all and will die of shock on the spot if she learns the tragic truth.
-Sethu comes and calls Kunjunni, but she gets no replies but finally gets hold of Govindan Kutty's arms who has returned in remorse.
-The emotional old man hugs both Sivaraman and Govindan Kutty.
+Feeling remorseful for cheating off Thampuran and Sethu, Sivaraman disagrees to take the money, which drove an angry Govindan Kutty to leave him while taking the money.
+Meanwhile, a sorrowful Pothuval and Radkiha informed Thampuran that the actual Kunjunni tragically died in a construction-site accident in America.
+Radhika also revealed to Thampuran that she is Kunjunni's actual lover Revathy, and that she came to initially inform the truth, but joined in with Sivaraman and Govindan Kutty after seeing that their drama has kept Thampuran and Sethu happy and cheerful.
+Upon hearing the truth, Sivaraman returns to confesses all his actions to Thampuran, who asks him to continue the drama in front of Sethu, as Thampuran fears that she will die in shock if she learns the tragic truth.
+Sethu comes and calls Kunjunni, but she gets no replies, though she finally meets up with Govindan Kutty, who has returned in remorse.
+Thampuran then forgives both Sivaraman and Govindan Kutty by hugging them.
 And, while going back, Radhika promises Thampuran that she will return again.
 Thampuran, Sivaraman, and Govindan Kutty have a funny moment together.